 So, what filter is the best for the crab tank setup?
 It can be really confusing, especially, if you are new to the aquarium hobby.

-Considering the needs of our tank setup, such as: water circulation, ease of use, safety, and budget – I would recommend take a look at canister filters or hang on the back filters.
+Considering the needs of our tank setup, such as: water circulation, ease of use, safety, and budget – I would recommend taking a look at canister filters or hang on the back filters.